 Recovering Financial Compensation after a Bridge or Overpass Accident

 Further, local municipalities and even State Government agencies could be responsible.
-This could include negligence in construction, failure to build with current safety standards and or lack of safety notices, signs and protections for pedestrians.
+This could include negligence in construction, failure to build with current safety standards, and or lack of safety notices, signs, and protections for pedestrians.
 Lack of maintenance could also play into potential claims.
-This could be failure to maintain a safe and clean roadway and more.
+This could be a failure to maintain a safe and clean roadway and more.

 Understanding the complexities of these claims is essential to recovery.
 The other parties and agencies have insurance and law firms on hand to fight you, so victims need aggressive and experienced representation.